 Reiners says “the existence of bitcoin and the rest benefits nobody except criminals and speculators.”
 That reminds us of a YouTube video we had a good laugh over a short time ago.
 It was 1994 and Bryant Gumbel and Katie Couric were getting all worked up over something called “the Internet.”

-So for some honest and educated perspective, we thought we’d turn to two people with a slightly more forward view of cryptocurrency and the blockchain technology its built upon.
-Terry Grogan is Pixel Health’s Chief Information Security Officer and Bill Evans is the President of Liberty Fox Technologies and nationally renowned crypto expert.
+So for some honest and educated perspective, we thought we’d turn to someone with a slightly more forward view of cryptocurrency and the blockchain technology it’s built upon.
+Bill Evans is the President of Liberty Fox Technologies and nationally renowned crypto expert.

 What are your initial thoughts on this Wall Street Journal commentary?